By Rachel Martin

 I remember my dad taking me to the DMV exactly thirty days after my sixteenth birthday, the first day the state of Indiana would allow me to get my driver’s license.
 He waited patiently as I took my test, my picture and watched as a brand new license was being printed.
 He told me he was proud of me, and that I earned such a great privilege.
 Hearing those words meant more than any freedom.
 He handed me the car keys and I drove his navy blue Buick home through the December snow as he sat in the passenger seat.
 Many teenagers see a driver’s license as a right.
 I saw it as a responsibility and a sign of my parents’ faith in me.
 I also saw it as one step closer to a bigger box of freedom.

 At eighteen years old, diploma in hand, my family sang my praises at my graduation.
 But the only exact words I remember were from my dad.
 As he leaned in to hug me, I heard him say, “no more boxes.”
 I knew what he meant.
 I was eighteen.
 I had graduated high school.
 Like they told me on my thirteenth birthday, and every birthday in between, their goal was to be able to say those words to me on this day and know I was ready to face the world.
 I was able to manage my time, my friends, and my work without them.
-I had proven to them that I was responsible and could be trusted, and they proved to me that they loved me enough to let go little by little and celebrate with me my successes and walk with me through my failures.
+I had proven to them that I was responsible and could be trusted.
+They proved to me that they loved me enough to let go little by little and celebrate with me my successes and walk with me through my failures.

 As we look to our children’s teenage years, my husband and I often talk about what will be inside their boxes of freedom.
 Today, there are so many new challenges our teenagers face with iPhones and social media.
 I know their boxes will probably look a little different than my own twenty years ago.